 - Freshly ground black or white pepper, to taste

-- Heat a wok or deep-sided frying pan over medium-high heat.
-Add 2 tablespoons oil to the heated wok.
-When the oil is hot, add the onion.
+Heat a wok or deep-sided frying pan over medium-high heat.
+Add oil to the heated wok, and when the oil is hot, add the onion.
 Stir-fry until the onion is softened and translucent.
 Add the curry paste and stir-fry until fragrant.
-(If using curry powder instead, add a small amount of water to form a paste).

-- Add the chicken and stir-fry for about 5 minutes so that the chicken is browned and coated with the curry paste.
+Add the chicken and stir-fry for about 5 minutes until the chicken is browned and coated with the curry paste.

-- Taste the curried chicken and adjust the seasoning if desired.
-Sprinkle the ground coriander over top.
+Taste the curried chicken and adjust the seasoning if needed.
+Sprinkle the ground coriander over the top if desired.